wharfkit/website/src/lib/docs/Utilities/Cli.md

 ## Commands

 The CLI provides a range of commands tailored for different purposes.
-This section will introduce you to the major commands and their functionalities:
+This section will introduce the major commands and their functionalities:

 ### [Generate ContractKit Code](/docs/utilities/generate-type-script-code-command)

-The `generate` command is used to create TypeScript code for use in client applications tailored for a designated Antelope smart contract.
+The `generate` command is used to create TypeScript code for use in client applications tailored to a designated Antelope smart contract.
 The generated code can then be used to interact with the contract in a type-safe manner, provide autocompletion hints for contract data, and serve as an [ORM](https://en.wikipedia.org/wiki/Object%E2%80%93relational_mapping).

 ### [Create Account](/docs/utilities/create-account-command)

-With the `account` command developers can easily create a new testnet accounts for development and testing.
-This process will randomly generate account names and keys for quick access or allow additional parameters to be specified to select these values.
+With the `account` command, developers can easily create new testnet accounts for development and testing.
+This process will randomly generate account names and keys for quick access, but also allows additional parameters to be specified to select these values.

 ### [Generate Keys](/docs/utilities/generate-keys-command)